Skip main navigation

 What actions are covered?

-When an individual's arrest or conviction record motivates the adverse decision, it becomes unlawful discrimination.
+When your arrest or conviction record motivates the adverse decision, it becomes unlawful discrimination.
 Specifically, the law prohibits discrimination in recruitment and hiring, job assignments, pay, leave or benefits, promotion, licensing or union membership, training, layoff and firing, harassment, and other employment related actions.

 Frequently Asked Questions

-Can an employer discharge a current employee because of a pending criminal charge?
+Can an employer discharge you because of a pending criminal charge?

-An employer may suspend an employee if the pending criminal charge is substantially related to the circumstances of the particular job or licensed activity.
+An employer may suspend you if the pending criminal charge is substantially related to the circumstances of the particular job or licensed activity.

-Can an employer refuse to hire a person because of a record of arrest that did not lead to conviction?
+Can an employer refuse to hire you because of a record of arrest that did not lead to conviction?

 No. An employer is not allowed to ask about arrests, other than pending charges.